 ASSISTANT COACHING STAFF

-Sam Newman-Beck joins the Oklahoma City Blue for his first season with the organization.
+Sam Newman-Beck returns to the Oklahoma City Blue for his second season as an assistant coach with the organization.

 Newman-Beck previously served as the Head Coach of the Iowa Wolves, the Minnesota Timberwolves G League affiliate, during the 2019-20 and 2020-21 seasons.
 He spent eight seasons with the Timberwolves organization (2010–2018) as a coaching associate/video scouting director.
 Newman-Beck began his coaching career with the Boston Celtics as a video intern/associate in 2009.
 Prior to his NBA experience, Newman-Beck played college basketball at Emerson College in Boston, Massachusetts, graduating in 2009.

 Seth Jackson enters his first season as an assistant coach with the Blue and his second year with the organization after he served as a performance analyst with the Thunder during the 2021-22 season.

 Jackson brings four years of basketball experience to the bench after holding roles as the Director of Scouting & Analytics at George Washington University (2020-21), assistant coach at McKendree University (2018-2020) and as a video coordinator and operations intern at the Grand Rapids Drive.